 You are doing everything wrong! (in public)

 Big, big, big mistake.
-Don’t ever criticize a team member in public (especially if you are the kind of boss that congratulates in private).
+Don’t ever criticize a team member in public (especially if you are the kind of boss that congratulates you in private).
 If an employee needs to be lectured, use that beautiful soundproof office you just bought.
 Don’t try to make examples to the whole team by stating what a specific person did wrong, in front of all the staff.
-It’s hard to receive criticism and to transform it into fuel for motivation and change, but if you do it properly and in private, you have better chances of achieving that.
+It’s hard to receive criticism and transform it into fuel for motivation and change, but if you do it properly and in private, you have better chances of achieving that.